Queen Claye: Personal life

-Queen Quedith Clay nee Harrison was born in Loch Sheldrake, New York, to William Harrison and Alicia Wingate, she is the 5th child of Alicia.
+Queen Quedith Claye nee Harrison was born in Loch Sheldrake, New York, to William Harrison and Alicia Wingate, she is the 5th child of Alicia.
 Her siblings are named Goldin, Harrison, Victory, King Master, Princess, Empress, Muun, Zuequal, and Graceful.
 Queen has 14 half-siblings via her father.
 Queen was raised a member of The Nation of Gods and Earth, a sect of the Nation of Islam.

 Her father, William Harrison, served as a paratrooper, He spent 10 years in the Fort Dix federal correctional institution after being convicted of possession and intent to distribute 5 lbs of marijuana and 22 lbs of cocaine Her mother, Alicia Wingate, served 21 months after a 1998 conviction of Felony Withholding Information.

 Queen married fellow US athlete Will Claye in October 2018.
 Claye proposed immediately after winning the silver medal in the triple jump at the 2016 Olympic Games in Rio.